rmwood367/cs386-Group10-Project/Reports/Week11_Report.md

     - Work on next report

 * Blase Gornick
-    -Continue to style code
+    - Continue to style code
-    -Assist other members with work
+    - Assist other members with work

 * Jeremiah Lopez
     - Further work on search bar features